Code of Business Conduct and Ethics

 SEXUAL HARASSMENT IS A SERIOUS MATTER

-- Threats or insinuations that an employee's refusal to submit to sexual advances will adversely affect that person's employment, evaluation, wages, advancement opportunities, assigned duties or any other conditions of employment or career development.
+We do not permit harassment of any kind and that includes sexual harassment by or against employees, vendors or customers.
+Sexual harassment is unlawful and may include threats or insinuations that an employee's refusal to submit to sexual advances will adversely affect that person's employment, evaluation, wages, advancement opportunities, assigned duties or any other conditions of employment or career development.

-Unwanted and/or unwelcome sexual comments, advances, flirtations or propositions.
+- Unwanted and/or unwelcome sexual comments, advances, flirtations or propositions.

 - Display of sexually suggestive objects or pictures or making sexually suggestive gestures.

 Nordstrom prohibits these acts and any other acts that constitute sexual harassment.
 For additional information on this topic, visit mynordstrom.com or see the postings in your workplace.

 As part of our goal to provide a safe environment for our employees and customers, Nordstrom prohibits any kind of threat, intimidation or act of violence in the workplace.